-So, are you still offended by grace?
+So, do you find it unfair?
+Are you still offended by God's grace?
 It's really hard not to be, because we do hold a strong sense of fair play.
 However, the message is once again clear from this parable, and is consistent with so many other teachings of Jesus, that God's mercy and grace is boundless, offered freely to all who will listen and respond with acceptance.
-That God's grace follows none of our rules means that not only saints who labour in the Lord's fields day after day after long and hard year, but also executed criminals who understand and accept in the moments before death, are covered with the same mercy and forgiveness.
-It's not fair by our rules, perhaps, but it is the greatest of all mercies and blessings, for it means that even we are acceptable in God's sight, and forgiven, and brought into the kingdom through his Son, Jesus Christ.
+That God's grace follows none of our rules means not only that saints who labour in the Lord's fields day after day after long and hard year, but also that executed criminals who understand and accept in the moments before death, are covered with the same mercy and forgiveness and receive the promise of being with Jesus in paradise.
+It's just not fair by our rules, perhaps, but it is the greatest of all mercies and blessings, for it means that even we are acceptable in God's sight, and forgiven, and brought into the kingdom through his Son, Jesus Christ.
+All thanks be to God, for in His mercy we too have been forgiven, for no reason other than in His grace he has chosen to forgive us.